 Beyond the above definition, Global Citizenship Education has become the umbrella term for many different types of value based educations.
-The goal of this conceptual merger is to raise the relevance as well as impact of these fundamentally transformative types of education approaches, in relation to achieving the SDGs, especially SDG Target 4.7.
+The goal of this conceptual merger is to raise the relevance as well as impact of these fundamentally transformative types of education approaches, in relation to achieving the Sustainable Development Goals, especially Goal 4.
+Target 7.

 At national level there are several legislative documents which to some extent regulate and set up framework for Slovak involvement in global issues, including the involvement of youth.
 The legislative documents in question are the following: